axxx75/Rclone-Manager/README.md

 ## Usage

+.... add image example for confgigure job clone ...

 ## Configuration

 You can customize default settings by:

 1. Customizing /root/.config/rclone/rclone.conf
+2. Usig Configuration from web interface
-2. Modifying config parameters in your own scripts
+3. Modifying config parameters in your own scripts

 ## Contributing